Installation

 Install Python and Blast+ using your package manager of choice, or by downloading an installer appropriate for your system from python.org and from the NCBI respectively.

-is installed by default with Python, however you may need to upgrade pip to the latest version:
+The Python package manager pip is installed by default with Python, however you may need to upgrade pip to the latest version:

 pip install --upgrade pip